Semistrong edge coloring and $(0,1)$-relaxed strong edge coloring of graphs: Introduction

-Lu{\v{z}}ar, Mockov{\v{c}}iakov{\'a} and Sot{\'a}k \cite{LMS2022} revived the semistrong edge coloring and further explored its properties.
-They indicated that the {\em complete graphs} and the {\em complete bipartite graphs} are two other families of graphs with the same value of strong and semistrong chromatic indices.
-And they revealed the fact that, according to the work of Diwan \cite{D2019} and the work of Faudree, Schelp, Gy{\'a}rf{\'a}s and Tuza \cite{FGST1990}, it can be concluded that $\chi'_{ss}(Q^{n})=\chi'_{s}(Q^{n})=2n$ for any {\em $n$-dimensional cube} $Q^{n}$ with $n\ge2$.
+Recently, Lu{\v{z}}ar, Mockov{\v{c}}iakov{\'a}, and Sot{\'a}k \cite{LMS2022} revived the semistrong edge coloring and further investigated its properties.
+They showed that complete graphs and complete bipartite graphs are two additional classes of graphs for which the semistrong and strong chromatic indices coincide.
+(To be precise, $\chi'_{ss}(K_{n})=\chi'_{s}(K_{n})=\binom{n}{2}$ and $\chi'_{ss}(K_{m,n})=\chi'_{s}(K_{m,n})=mn$.)
+Moreover, they revealed the fact that, according to the work of Diwan \cite{D2019} and the work of Faudree, Schelp, Gy{\'a}rf{\'a}s, and Tuza \cite{FGST1990}, it can be concluded that $\chi'_{ss}(Q^{n})=\chi'_{s}(Q^{n})=2n$ for any {\em $n$-dimensional cube} $Q^{n}$ with $n\ge2$.

 In \cite{LMS2022}, the authors also proved that $\chi'_{ss}(G)\le \Delta^{2}$ for every graph $G$ with maximum degree $\Delta$.
 Moreover, for the case $\Delta=3$, they improved the bound 9 to 8 for every connected graph $G$ that is not isomorphic to $K_{3,3}$, where the $5$-prism (as shown in Figure \ref{fig:5prism}) shows the sharpness of the upper bound 8.
 At the end of their paper, they proposed the following conjecture.